 - Involuntary intoxication: This is another situation that arises out of peer pressure, whether it be in children or adults.
 If you are threatened to the point where you are forced to become intoxicated, you shouldn’t be punished for your actions while impaired.

 Criminal mischief charges are not to be taken lightly.
 Not only can they send you prison and cost you thousands of dollars in fines, but they can ruin your personal and professional life forever.

 If you’ve been accused of criminal mischief, do not wait to speak to a criminal defense lawyer.
 At Wolf Law LLC, we use our experience to defend your rights and see to it that you get a fair trial.
-We’re here 24/7 to take your calls and discuss your case in complete confidentiality.
-Schedule your free consultation and speak to a criminal defense attorney by calling 720-479-8574 or contact us online.
+Schedule your free consultation to speak with a criminal defense attorney by calling 720-479-8574 or contact us online.